Menactra Vaccine

-Menactra vaccine is indicated for active immunization against invasive meningococcal disease caused by Neisseria meningitidis serogroups A, C, Y, and W-135 in individuals aged 9 months to 55 years.
-It does not prevent disease caused by N. meningitidis serogroup B. Menactra is administered via intramuscular injection.
+Menactra vaccine is indicated for active immunisation against invasive meningococcal disease caused by Neisseria meningitidis serogroups A, C, Y, and W-135 in individuals aged 9 months to 55 years.
+It does not prevent disease caused by N. meningitidis serogroup B. Menactra Vaccine is administered via intramuscular injection.

 Inform your doctor about any other illnesses you may have had before receiving the vaccine.
 Disclose all medications you are currently taking.
 Pregnant and breastfeeding mothers should consult their doctor for advice before getting the vaccine.

-- If you are allergic after a previous dose of a vaccine containing meningococcal capsular polysaccharide, diphtheria toxoid, or if you are allergic to any component of Menactra,
+- If you are allergic after a previous dose of a vaccine containing meningococcal capsular polysaccharide, diphtheria toxoid.
+If you are allergic to any component of Menactra Vaccine.

-- If you have a moderate or severe fever or acute illness, vaccination should be postponed until you recover.
+- If you have a moderate or severe fever or an acute illness, vaccination should be postponed until you have recovered.

 - Children Aged 9 to 12 Months: The most frequently reported reactions were tenderness at the injection site and irritability.